 Everything started back in New York (where else?!) in 1995, almost as a joke, when Bobbito was trying to create supporting material for his Bobbito & Stretch Armstrong radio show (check the Internets for the whole trivia).
 With a discography comprised of a bit less than forty releases, the label was ended in 2001.

-In such a short stint, a small record company added unforgettable bricks in the wall of the so-called independent hip hop, while at the same time launching the careers of artists such as the late, great MF Doom (R.I.P., Metal Face, we’ll miss you…) and The Arsonists, alongside legends on their own such as MF Grimm and Cage, just to name a few.
+In such a short stint, a small record company added unforgettable bricks in the wall of the so-called independent hip hop, while at the same time launching the careers of artists such as the late, great MF Doom (R.I.P., Metal Face, we’ll miss you…) and The Arsonists, alongside legends on their own such as MF Grimm and Cage (that same Cage later known as a Def Jux Records herald, yep), just to name a few.

 Born as a joke, Fondle Em Records was “one of the most compelling underground hip-hop labels“…

 That’s exactly what the hip-hop journalist Brian Coleman said about Bobbito’s brainchild, for the record.

 In the late Nineties, the New York radio host gave to many underground artists exactly what they needed: a chance to have a record deal on his Fondle ‘Em label, and shine through it.

 As a very well industry-connected guy and one of the greatest hip-hop promoters of his era, Bobbito made his artists’ roster visible.
 As an outcome, with some of these artists at least, he left some memorable pages in the history of what was once known as underground hip-hop.

 Projects like The Juggaknots’ own Clear Blue Skiesseminal first LP, or MF DOOM early twelve inches, after his character-change from the KMD’s era, wouldn’t have been recorded if it wasn’t for Bobbito Garcia and his expertise and intuition.